cylc/cylc-doc/src/user-guide/cheat-sheet.rst

 The Cylc play, pause and stop commands work similarly to the play, pause and stop buttons on an old tape player.
-You can play, pause or stop a workflow as many times as you like, Cylc will never loose its place in the workflow.
+You can play, pause or stop a workflow as many times as you like; Cylc will never lose its place in the workflow.

 List Workflows